vl4ds/Documentation/smartapp-developers-guide/calling-web-services-in-smartapps.rst

 The various APIs are named for the underlying HTTP method they will use. ``httpGet()`` makes an HTTP GET request, for example.

 The following methods are available for making HTTP requests.
-You can read more about each of them in the `SmartApp reference documentation <https://graph.api.smartthings.com/ide/doc/smartApp>`__.
+You can read more about each of them in the :ref:`smartapp_ref` API documentation.

  - httpDelete()
  - httpGet()